Divorce is a stressful, major life event that can flip your life upside down.

 The importance isn't necessarily to get into shape, it's about dedicating a time every day for you.
 It's easy to reject/neglect our bodies while going through any trauma and/or loss because our focus is on how to survive the unwanted change, and divorce is, in my opinion, a combination of both trauma and loss.

-Applied knowledge is power so the more you can educate yourself on the legalities of a divorce, the more one can self-advocate for what they deserve/need/want through the divorce process.
+Applied knowledge is power so the more you can educate yourself on divorce, the more one can self-advocate for what they deserve/need/want through the divorce process.

 The more you know, the more confident one may feel.
 Feeling secure in a divorce is important and this is one way to gain security.